pouyana/CarND-LaneLines-P1/writeup.md

 ```
 <img src="./images/canny.jpeg" alt="Canny" width="350"/>

 * After having the edges detected, the interest region should be found.
-Because for all the images two lane line one in left and the other in right should be found, I decided to create to interest regions, one in left side of the image to the middle.
+Because for all the images two lane line one in left and the other in right should be found, I decided to create two interest regions, one in left side of the image to the middle.
 The other from the middle to the right side of the image.
-Both these region are feed to the Hough transfer to find the lines.
+Both these regions are feed to the Hough transfer to find the lines in left and right.

 ```python